The White Arrivers

 The all-prevailing quiet that sits, imbedded, in these villages certainly gives the feeling of lives on the furthest edges.

-We have been invited to one of the teacher’s houses in Xanthi, whose name, appropriately enough is Xanthippe.
+We have been invited to one of R.’s teacher’s houses in Xanthi.
+The teacher’s name, appropriately enough is Xanthippe.

 Xanthippe was the name of the formidable wife of Socrates who, legend says, once emptied a chamber pot over the philosopher’s head.